 With company growth, Trihydro has shifted to a higher ratio of employees based in branch and field offices outside the corporate headquarters building.

 Furthermore, as business has increased, so has the rate of data collection and the sophistication of data analysis.
 From integrated web-based mapping systems to numerical groundwater modeling, Trihydro staff deal with complex and critical data daily.
 To accommodate, the company has incorporated an information technology team with expertise in complex project databases and application development.

 “We’ve seen the statistics about what can happen to businesses if they go down,” said Casey Mullins, Systems Administrator, Trihydro.
 “So at Trihydro, we maintain multiple storage array networks and database availability groups built into redundant architecture to keep connectivity high and ensure Laramie is never a single point of failure.”

-When Trihydro deployed their project in 2011, they chose to partner with Green House Data not only for technical capabilities, but also for like-minded sustainability practices.
+When Trihydro deployed their project in 2011, they chose to partner with Lunavi not only for technical capabilities, but also for like-minded sustainability practices.
 Trihydro’s virtualized infrastructure prevents approximately 73,000 pounds of carbon from being emitted annually—the same as planting 110 trees or taking 6 cars off the highway—and locating infrastructure in a facility powere 100% by renewable wind energy and built to operate at industry-leading power efficiencies offers the additional benefit of keeping their private cloud and their colocation green.

 Finally, 24x7x365 day data center staffing and 100% uptime service level agreements provide Trihydro with the support level they need.
 “It has been rare that we’ve needed to call in for assistance,” said Mullins, “But every time we have, the response has been handled promptly and smoothly.”